-The total pension liability (TPL) for each of the plans was determined using the most recent actuarial valuation completed in 2018 with a valuation date of June 30, 2017.
-Besides the discount rate, the actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS' Comprehensive Annual Financial Report located on the DRS employer-resource GASB webpage.
+The total pension liability (TPL) for each of the plans was determined using the most recent actuarial valuation completed in 2019 with a valuation date of June 30, 2018.
+The actuarial assumptions used in the valuation are summarized in the Actuarial Section of DRS's Comprehensive Annual Financial Report located on the DRS employer-resource GASB webpage.
 These assumptions reflect the results of OSA's 2007-2012 Experience Study and the 2017 Economic Experience Study.

-Additional assumptions for subsequent events and law changes are current as of the 2017 actuarial valuation report.
-The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2018.
-Plan liabilities were rolled forward from June 30, 2017, to June 30, 2018, reflecting each plan's normal cost (using the entry age cost method), assumed interest and actual benefit payments.
+Additional assumptions for subsequent events and law changes are current as of the 2018 actuarial valuation report.
+The TPL was calculated as of the valuation date and rolled forward to the measurement date of June 30, 2019.
+Plan liabilities were rolled forward from June 30, 2018, to June 30, 2019, reflecting each plan's normal cost (using the entry age cost method), assumed interest and actual benefit payments.

-- Inflation: 2.75% total economic inflation; 3.50% salary inflation - Salary Increases: In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.40%
+- Inflation: 2.75% total economic inflation: 3.50% salary inflation - Salary Increases: In addition to the base 3.50% salary inflation assumption, salaries are also expected to grow by promotions and longevity. - Investment rate of return: 7.40%